 An open Web connection lets the dogs out, and you’d be free to roam outside the vendor’s ecosystem.
 You’ve left the building, you might be watching Netflix “over the top” as ISP’s describe it – using big bandwidth and pressuring carriers to perform outside their consumption models.
 Apple doesn’t want to burden their biggest clients – the cell phone vendors.
 Most of the vendors remain on the “down low” and stick to voice assistants or phones as controllers, as shameless carnival barkers.
 In large part the media just parrot their announcements.

-Let’s consider an alternative – utilizing a wall-mounted iPad/Poort alongside an Echo, a Google Home or the forthcoming Apple HomePod.
+Let’s consider an alternative – utilizing a wall-mounted iPad/Poort alongside an Echo, a Google Home or the higher-end Apple HomePod.
 So you have a 9.7″ iPad in a Poort enclosure over a kitchen outlet, with the “voice assistant” nearby.
-Both the Echo and the Home devices now support Bluetooth, and the HomePod and iPad have Airplay2, so any of them can be used as a speaker, which nicely supplements iPad’s weak audio.
+Both the Echo and the Home devices now support Bluetooth, and the HomePod and iPad have Airplay, so any of them can be used as a speaker, which nicely supplements iPad’s weak audio.

 Here’s a summary of the major assistants, courtesy of CNET.